Knexischief/Airbyte-Metabase/README.md

 <<<<<<< HEAD
-# Sync data with airbyte to metabase Documentation
+# Sync data with airbyte to metabase
 ### This documentation is about how to create airbyte container on docker to sync data from Google sheet to Postgres and link it to Metabase locally
 =======
 # Introduction